πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 A digital image is a 2D array of pixel intensities:

-See the multi-dim array deep dive β€” C's row-major layout works out nicely for image buffers.
+See the multi-dim array deep dive β€” C's row-major layout is a natural fit for image buffers.

 Read/write PPM & PGM (no library needed)

-PGM (Portable Graymap) and PPM (Portable Pixmap) have tiny headers followed by raw pixel data β€” perfect for learning.
+PGM (Portable Graymap) and PPM (Portable Pixmap) use tiny headers followed by raw pixel data β€” perfect for learning.

 PGM header format